Pre-Surgery Patient Information

 Post Surgery Review

 Post-operative appointments are an important part of recovery, as this allows us to check on your pet’s progress, check the wound site and ensure everything is healing well.
-This appointment is a complimentary post-op check with one of our nurses.
-Generally, we would like to see your pet again in about 10-14 days (depending on the procedure).

 If you have any further questions or concerns prior to this, please do not hesitate to contact us on 03 5241 2388.